 69.030.2.
-Schedule of Reimbursement to Governors
+Governor Funding Process

 Rotary funding for governors will be disbursed in local currency when RI holds that currency.
 When RI does not hold the governor's local currency, RI will select a reasonable, cost-effective alternate currency.
 All disbursements are subject to random audit.